deckhouse/sds-node-configurator/docs/LAYOUTS.md

    If the node matches the `nodeSelector` specified in `spec.nodeSelector` of `sds-replicated-volume` or `sds-local-volume` modules, the `sds-node-configurator` module agent will start on the node.
 The agent will discover the `main` Volume Group and create the corresponding [LVMVolumeGroup](./cr.html#lvmvolumegroup) resource in the cluster.
 The resource can be used to create volumes in `sds-replicated-volume` or `sds-local-volume` modules.

-#### SDS modules configuration example (identical disks, «Full mirror»)
+#### SDS modules configuration example (identical disks, "Full mirror")

-Configure three nodes according to the [«Full mirror»](#full-mirror) scenario.
+Configure three nodes according to the ["Full mirror"](#full-mirror) scenario.
 After configuration, three [LVMVolumeGroup](./cr.html#lvmvolumegroup) resources with randomly generated names will be created in the cluster.
 In the future, it will be possible to specify names for [LVMVolumeGroup](./cr.html#lvmvolumegroup) resources created during automatic Volume Group discovery by adding an `LVM` tag with the desired resource name.

 List [LVMVolumeGroup](./cr.html#lvmvolumegroup) resources by running the command: